Viglino/Geoportail-KISS/README.md

 A simple way to access geocode and altimetric services

 ## jQGeoportail
-A jQuery plugin for Leflet Geoportal maps.
+A jQuery plugin for Leaflet Geoportail maps.
-- $("#mymap").geoportail(); // to creat a simple map in the "mymap" div
+- $("#mymap").geoportail(); // to create a simple map in the "mymap" div
-- Maps in ".geoportalMap" divs are created on document load.
+- Maps in ".geoportalMap" divs are automatly created on document load.